 - More than 700 million professionals meet on LinkedIn.
 It's the most effective place for B2B marketers to connect with decision-makers, influencers, executives and users.
 These potential buyers of your products or services use LinkedIn for business purposes, connect on a professional level, and use and share their knowledge.
 This is a different intention and way of thinking than with other social media platforms.
 And it's this emerging mindset that has led to the explosion of content that is now exchanged weekly through the LinkedIn feed.
-We think LinkedIn is really important for B2B companies, so we've written a lot about it - like in these articles on how to make the most of your LinkedIn Page and how to outsmart the LinkedIn algorithm, and how to optimise your personal profile.
+We think LinkedIn is really important for B2B companies, so we've written a lot about it - like in these articles on how to make the most of your LinkedIn Page , how to outsmart the LinkedIn algorithm, and how to optimise your personal profile.

 - With more than 2 billion monthly users, Facebook is still the most popular social platform.
 That means for your business: A large part of your target group is most likely active on Facebook every day.
 Facebook for business is and will remain a crucial discipline and should be an integral part of your social media plan.
 With Facebook, it's easy to turn your customers into a community by creating a Facebook page.
 Use Facebook to promote your content, and use paid advertising to convert it into leads.

 - More than 1 billion Instagram accounts worldwide are active every month - from users to influencers and companies.
 The platform can help companies increase brand awareness, reach the right audience and convert visual content into sales.
 From major brands to local, family-run businesses, companies around the world achieve demonstrable results with Instagram.
 Learn more about how to drive traffic from Instagram to your .com/.xx